Strategic Research Development

 Professor, Department of Agricultural, Environmental, and Development Economics; Faculty Director, Sustainable and Resilient Economy (SRE) Discovery Theme:

-The Proposal Development Office has greatly enhanced the strategic research planning process at Ohio State and the competitiveness of our faculty research teams.
-The PDO provided outstanding support to SRE’s interdisciplinary team in developing a successful $2.4 million NSF proposal to the Innovations at the Nexus of Food Energy Water Systems (INFEWS) program, which typically funds less that 10% of proposals.
+The Research Development Office has greatly enhanced the strategic research planning process at Ohio State and the competitiveness of our faculty research teams.
+The RDO provided outstanding support to SRE’s interdisciplinary team in developing a successful $2.4 million NSF proposal to the Innovations at the Nexus of Food Energy Water Systems (INFEWS) program, which typically funds less that 10% of proposals.
 In response to this proposal, the NSF program officer commented that Ohio State has really figured out how to do interdisciplinary research and is leading the way.
-The PDO offers a comprehensive set of tools for strategic proposal development, including pink and red team reviews and dedicated proposal development specialists, that is bending the curve at Ohio State.
-As evidence of how much we value the PDO, SRE is now partnering with PDO to support a proposal development specialist dedicated to environment and sustainability research.
+The RDO offers a comprehensive set of tools for strategic proposal development, including pink and red team reviews and dedicated proposal development specialists, that is bending the curve at Ohio State.
+As evidence of how much we value the RDO, SRE is now partnering with RDO to support a proposal development specialist dedicated to environment and sustainability research.